 docker run command above, you will see log entries similar to the following:

-At this point, you can open your internet browser and type in the Web client URL from the log.
-You will be prompted with a login dialog, where you can login with the NAV Admin Username/Password displayed.
+At this point, you can open your browser and type in the Web client URL from the log.
+You will be prompted to log in with the Admin Username/Password that is shown.

-The container image uses a so called self-signed certificate for https communication.
+The container image uses a so called self-signed certificate for HTTPS communication.
 Because of that, your browser might warn you that the page you are requesting is unsafe.
-In those specific circumstances and only for test and development environments, it is safe to ignore this warning.
-If you want to solve this warning, you can install the certificate on your PC (see the link under "Files" in the log entries).
+In those specific circumstances, and only for test and development environments, it is safe to ignore this warning.
+If you want to resolve this warning, you can install the certificate on your PC.
+For more information, see the link under Files in the log entries.

 To support the use of containers, optional PowerShell scripts are available, which support setup of development environments.
 Use the

-NavContainerHelper to work with containers.
-On a Windows 10 or Windows Server 2016 machine, start Powershell as an Administrator and type:
+BCContainerHelper to work with containers.
+On a Windows 10, Windows Server 2016 or Windows server 2019 machine, start Powershell as an Administrator and type:

-To see which functions are available in the NavContainerHelper module use the following command:
+To see which functions are available in the BCContainerHelper module use the following command:

-To get quickly get started, run the following command from the NavContainerHelper module:
+To get quickly get started, run the following command from the BCContainerHelper module:

-NavContainerHelper will create a folder on the C:\ drive called DEMO and will place all files underneath that folder.
-The DEMO folder will be shared to the container for transfer of files etc. If you do not specify a username and a password, it will ask for your password and use the current Windows username.
+BCContainerHelper will create a folder on the C:\ drive called bcartifacts.cache for caching artifacts.
+It will also create a folder under C:\ProgramData called BCContainerHelper and will place all working files underneath that folder.
+The C:\ProgramData\BCContainerHelper folder will be shared to the container for transfer of files etc. If you do not specify a username and a password, it will ask for your password and use the current Windows username.
 If you specify your windows password, the container setup will use Windows Authentication integrated with the host.
 The

--includeCSide switch in order to add the Dynamics 365 Business Central Windows client and C/SIDE to the desktop and export all objects to a folder underneath C:\DEMO\Extensions for the object handling functions from the module to work.
+-includeCSide switch (For Business Central versions 14 or earlier) in order to add the Dynamics 365 Business Central Windows client and C/SIDE to the desktop and export all objects to a folder underneath C:\ProgramData\BCContainerHelper\Extensions for the object handling functions from the module to work.